A Persian-inspired tactical fantasy RPG

 Quick pitch

-The Pharhad Road is a compact Persian-inspired tactics game from Teymurian Studios for players who enjoy grid movement, party roles, tactical positioning, and dice-based risk without needing a giant RPG campaign.
+The Pharhad Road is a compact Persian-inspired tactics game where enemies wake when they see you, built for players who enjoy grid movement, fixed party roles, tactical positioning, and dice-based risk without needing a giant RPG campaign.

 • Turn-based grid combat